 Schedule is intended to show information for 10 years.
 Additional years will be displayed as they become available.

 See notes to the Department's financial statements for summary of significant actuarial methods and assumptions.

-Required Supplementary Information

-Other Post-Employment Benefits (OPEB)

-Schedules of Net OPEB Liability, Contributions, and Investment Returns
+Required Supplementary Information Schedules of the Net OPEB Liability, Contributions, and Investment Returns